-Somewhere near the beginning of this semester, I took up swimming.
-A few lessons in, my teacher introduced the breast stroke.
+Somewhere near the beginning of this semester, I took up swimming lessons.
+A few sessions in, my teacher introduced the breast stroke.
 “Arms, legs, and gliiiide”, she told me.
 But I couldn’t get my arms and legs right for the glide.
 She told me the breast stroke is a resting stroke.
 But it was so effortful, just to move forward a tiny bit.
 My shoulders hurt.
 My neck hurt from holding up my head when I felt like I was pulling myself underwater so long I couldn’t come up for a breath.

 Shorty after (what seemed like forever to me), she taught me exactly how to coordinate my legs.
 My arms and legs and shoulders were strong enough.
 And I got the glide.
 I felt satisfied with my progress, but at the same time, I thought of my sore shoulders and wondered, “Why did she watch me struggle?
 Why the hell didn’t she just teach me that from the beginning?”
 But I knew why.

 Back in my classroom, I was going through my supertrazillionth round of I-don’t-think-teaching-is-for-me, in teaching my first undergrad medical interpreting class.
 Then I attended a seminar whose theme was “Are your students making enough mistakes?”

 At the seminar, the speaker explained the cycle of experiential learning: Give students a “naive task”, that is, tell them to do something without telling them how to do it.
 Then have them reflect on how it went.
 Then give them more information on how to do it.
 Then give them the task again.
 Then evaluate.
 More reflection.
 Then repeat.
 The trick is to always give them a task that is slightly out of their reach.